Get Immersed in Provençal Village Charm at Hotel Lou Calen

 Cotignac embodies classic Provençal village character

-CB: How does Hotel Lou Calen compare to other resorts in the area, like Château de Berne?
+CB: How does Hotel Lou Calen compare to other resorts in the area?

-Amie: Château de Berne is gorgeous, but it’s different.
-It’s much more of a wine resort.
+Amie: Nearby Château de Berne is gorgeous, but it’s much more of a wine resort.
 It’s also more remote, not in a village setting.
 At Hotel Lou Calen, you get the best of great food and wine, warm hospitality and a setting that lets you walk out your door and straight into French village life.

 To book your stay at Hotel Lou Calen, contact our Ciao Bambino Travel Advisor team today.